 Beginning Date of Independent Study: Click or tap here to enter text.
 Completion Date of Independent Study: Click or tap here to enter text.

-4. Course Code and Name: Click or tap here to enter text.

-5. Is this course rostered?
-Yes \Box No \Box

-6. Reason for requesting independent study: Click or tap here to enter text.
+- 4. Course Code and Name: Click or tap here to enter text. - 5.
+Is this course rostered?
+Yes \square No \square - 6.
+Reason for requesting independent study: Click or tap here to enter text.